 Parrish was first elected as Property Appraiser back in 2005.
 She was reelected in 2008 and again this year without opposition.
 Formally a Broward County Commissioner, she started her public life as a Broward County School Board member.

 Kiar is a local Davie resident who graduated from Western High School and went on to Law School.
 He was the former Assistant Attorney for the Town of Davie and has been a member of the Florida Legislature since 2006.

-Kiar is going to continue walking door to door in District One which covers: Weston, Sunrise, Plantation, with parts of Tamarac, Davie and Lauderhill.
-He plans to introduce himself, not to ask for votes, but to see if he can help them in anyway.
+Kiar will continue walking door to door in District One, which covers: Weston, Sunrise, Plantation, with parts of Tamarac, Davie, and Lauderhill.
+He plans to introduce himself, not to ask for votes, but to see if he can help them in any way.

 “I want a pony!”
 She said.

 It looks like he’s got his work cut out for him.